Blog - 2026

 Susan Berliner is the author of seven supernatural thrillers ("DUST," "Peachwood Lake," "The Disappearance," "Corsonia," "After the Bubbles," "Soldier Girl," "The Resolve"); three short story collections ("The Sea Crystal and Other Weird Tales," "George's Mother and Other Weird Stories," "Crash Effect and Other Weird Stories"); a memoir ("Doing the Write Thing"); and a children's picture book ("Windsoar, the Flying Car").
 If you have any comments or suggestions, please contact me.

-Poster Predicament - January 19, 2026
+Poster predicament - January 19, 2026

 Along with copies of my books, when attending events, I've had to schlep four posters: one for my 4 thrillers, another for my 3 collections of short stories, and two for my 3 post-apocalyptic books.
 And those posters don't even include my memoir or new children's book, Windsoar, the Flying Car.